Phases of Healing

 Resource: Goodman & Fuller pg 113

-James, a 45-year-old office worker, complains of widespread musculoskeletal pain, morning stiffness, and fatigue lasting over six months.
-He also reports difficulty sleeping and concentrating.
-Multiple tender points are found upon examination, and other conditions have been ruled out.
-Question: What is the most likely diagnosis for James?
+Christine, a 40-year-old office worker, complains of bilateral widespread musculoskeletal pain, morning stiffness, and difficulty sleeping and concentrating for the last 6 months.
+Question: What is the most likely diagnosis for Christine?

 Answer: Fibromyalgia